-We’ve looked through your website and information and we really like the sound of everything – how do we arrange an appointment with you to discuss our wedding or event catering?
+We’ve looked through your website and we really like the sound of everything – can we arrange to discuss our wedding or event catering?

-Call or email us and we will arrange a meeting to suit you – either at our premises, or we’ll come to you or your venue.
-We know you’re busy with work as well as wedding planning and are happy to arrange meetings for evenings or weekends if required.
+Call us on 01225 426 354 / 07974 566 823 or email us on email@example.com and we will arrange a meeting to suit you – either at our premises, or we’ll come to you or your venue.
+We know you’re busy with work so can meet in evenings or weekends if required.

 What do we discuss during the meeting and what happens next?

-We will talk through your plans as well as menu and event ideas to get the shape of the day, and afterwards, we’ll send you a much more detailed initial plan.
+We will talk through your plans as well as menu and event ideas to get the shape of the event, and afterwards, we’ll send you a much more detailed initial plan.

 What is included in your per-person price?

 This includes: assistance with planning and management, set-up costs; all crockery, cutlery and glassware, white luxury table linen, a dedicated event manager on the day, full waitress service for up to eight hours, all kitchen equipment, laying-up of all tables with favours, place-names etc according to your plan, all food delivered in refrigerated transport, locally-sourced and freshly-prepared on-site, all washing-up and clearing away after the event, and disposal of all rubbish including empty bottles.
 Extras may include coloured linen hire, decorations, chair covers, separate-trip delivery costs, bar staff if required, etc.

 We’re not getting married until next year – will you hold your price?